s-irvine/katacoda-test/kube-sec-deploy/setup.md

+# Getting started

-Please wait while Katacoda provisions our instances.
+Please wait while we set up your cluster.
 This should only take 1-2 minutes.
 Once `kubectl get pods`{{execute}} returns:

 ```
 No resources found
 ```

-Feel free to continue
+Click _Continue_ to start the workshop.